 The human brain is amazing!
 Did you know that if you are able to recall a happy memory in great detail, then those same brain regions activate in the present moment recreating the same feeling.
-The same is true if you are able to visualize in your mind yourself performing a specific activity like poomsae, then the same brain regions activate as if you were actually performing that activity.
-Thus imagery is a technique used to practice mentally and refine our skills and is an important skill used by many olympic champions.
-So try visualizing yourself perform you favorite kick, poomsae, or even board break in as much vivid detail and you will be literally training and improving that skill.
+Isn't that amazing!
+This means that the brain cannot tell the difference between a mental image/memory or an actual live event.
+This means that if you are able to visualize in your mind yourself performing a specific activity like poomsae in detail, then the same brain regions activate as if you were actually performing that activity.
+Thus imagery is a technique used to practice mentally and refine our skills in poomsae, sparring, flexibility strength, etc and is an important skill used by many olympic champions.
+So try visualizing yourself perform your favorite kick, poomsae, or even board break in as much vivid detail and you will be literally training and improving that skill.
+There is even research that has shown that imagery can result in increase muscle growth without actually lifting a single weight!